arc-instruments/arc2control/README.md

 ### Installation

-If you have a recent Python installer, stable ArC2Control versions are available from PyPI:
+If you have a recent Python installed, stable ArC2Control versions are available from PyPI:

 ```